MESH-Research/invenio-stats-dashboard/README.md

 The module also provides a set of utility classes and functions, along with cli commands, to facilitate setup and maintenance of the statistics infrastructure.

+## TODOs

+- [x] add config flag to switch UI between test data and production data
+- [ ] testing
+  - [ ] move all tests into this package
+  - [ ] fix failing tests
+  - [ ] expand test coverage
+- [ ] aggregation
+  - [ ] refactor CommunityUsageSnapshotAggregator for the enriched event document structure
+  - [ ] ensure CommunityUsageDeltaAggregator can handle large volumes of records gracefully (paginate the query, batch the aggregations)
+  - [ ] get tests for queries working with refactored code
+  - [ ] get tests for aggregator classes working
+  - [ ] set up a check in aggregator classes to ensure that view/download event migration has been completed before running the aggregator tasks
+  - [ ] add opensearch health and memory usage checks to the aggregator classes (as in the reindexing service) and quit out gracefully if necessary
+- [ ] UI components
+  - [ ] add proper loading states to the dashboard components
+  - [ ] add an updated timestamp to the dashboard views
+  - [ ] add custom date range picker to the dashboard views
+  - [ ] fix state problems with chart views
+  - [ ] add ReactOverridable support for each of the React components
+  - [ ] add mechanism for adding custom React components to the dashboard views (entry point providing file paths and component labels, to be imported in components_map.js?)
+  - [ ] evaluate whether additional default components are needed
+- [ ] client-side data handling
+  - [ ] add client-side caching of the stats data to display while new data is loading
+- [ ] UI theming
+  - [ ] move default CSS into this package and harmonize it with InvenioRDM defaults
+  - [ ] finish theming of the global dashboard view
+  - [ ] improve mobile responsiveness of the dashboard views
+- [ ] API requests
+  - [ ] implement security policy for API queries
+- [ ] reporting
+  - [ ] implement report generation (via API request? via email? generated client-side?)
+  - [ ] enable report download from dashboard widget
+- [ ] improve documentation

 ## Architecture

+### Building on the `invenio-stats` module

 Wherever possible, this module uses the infrastructure provided by the `invenio-stats` module to store and aggregate the statistics data.
 The `invenio-stats` module handles:
 - registration of new and expanded search index templates (for a new instance only)